Ureteral Reimplant Surgery for Children: What to Expect at Home

 A ureteral (say "you-REE-tur-ul") reimplant is surgery to change the way a ureter is attached to the bladder.
 The ureter is the tube that carries urine from the kidney to the bladder.

 After surgery, your child may need to urinate more often or may feel a sudden need to urinate.
-Your child also may have a burning feeling when he or she urinates.
+Your child also may have a burning feeling when they urinate.
 You may notice some blood in your child's urine.
 Your child may have bladder cramps (spasms) while the bladder is healing.
 This can hurt.
 Your doctor can give your child medicine to help with pain.
 These symptoms usually get better in 2 to 4 weeks.

-Your child may have a tube that drains urine from his or her bladder (urinary catheter).
+Your child may have a tube that drains urine from the bladder (urinary catheter).
 Your child also may have a tube near the incision to drain fluids at first.